 Let’s put statistics into context.
 There are roughly 105 passengers on a typical airplane flight in America.
 If you divide 915,973 by 105 you get 8,723.
 That is how many metaphorical airplane crashes would occur each year to equate to the number of people who die from cardiovascular disease.
 How long would the airline industry last if there were 50 crashes a year?
 Even 10 airline crashes would drive America crazy.

 If my calculations are correct and 915,973 people died in airplane crashes each year, that would represent about 23 commercial-airliner crashes daily.
 Would any sane person put up with such a number?
-Would we allow the people running the Federal Aviation Administration or the National Transportation Safety Board to continue in their jobs?
+Beyond that, would we allow the people running the Federal Aviation Administration or the National Transportation Safety Board to continue in their jobs?
 Would the CEOs of major airline companies be permitted to keep working?

 And yet after 100 years and billions and billions spent on medications, CVD is still our number 1 killer.
 Why doesn’t anyone object?
 What is wrong with this picture?
 The answer, my friend, is blowing in the wind.
 You can read about another risk factor besides LDL-cholesterol at this link.
 It was ignored for decades.